elemoine/papyrus_mapproxy/README.rst

 papyrus_mapproxy
 =================

-papyrus_mapproxy provides an easy and convenient method for embeding MapProxy in Pyramid applications.
+papyrus_mapproxy provides an easy and convenient method for embedding MapProxy in Pyramid applications.

 The source code of papyrus_mapproxy is straightforward, so if papyrus_mapproxy doesn't do what you want, open its source code, get